-I was hooked, convinced that Ramsey’s debt payoff method was the answer to all our money woes.
-I began listening to the Dave Ramsey radio show, reading the Dave Ramsey blog, and using the Dave Ramsey envelope system.
+I was hooked, convinced that the debt payoff method was the answer to all our money woes: I began listening to the radio shows, reading the debt-free blogs, and using the envelope system.
 We eschewed dining out and went months between buying single items of clothing.
 No expense in our budget was overlooked, and slowly but surely, I was beating back against our debt.

 Five years into the process, we had three children, whose births were paid for in cash.
 We had no car payments, no credit card payments, and no loans of any kind except our mortgage, and we paid double on it each month.

 We also had no life, but that didn’t matter to me.
 I was laser focused.
 In five more years, we would own our house and live beholden to no one.

 I began talking to my husband about the possibilities we would have before us once we were freed from our mortgage — the vacations, the investment opportunities, the grocery budget — but the fact that we had hit our halfway mark didn’t excite him.
 Instead, it pushed him to his breaking point.

 He didn’t want to work tirelessly to own a house in a rundown neighborhood full of poorly maintained rentals.
 He didn’t want to wait another five years to take our first family vacation.
 He didn’t want to give up a decade of our lives in order to live my extreme version of the American dream.
 He wanted a house in a better neighborhood that was actually big enough for our family.
 He wanted to spend some of the money he had worked so hard for.
 He was done.